FISCAR Inter-Marque

 This and the following shots by Jeff Bloxham

-Our main race photographer of the day, Jeff Bloxham has a chat with Adrian King Photo - Pat Arculus@Tripos
+Our main race photographer of the day, Jeff Bloxham has a chat with Adrian King Photo - Pat Arculus

 Qualifying